 - Write to your state legislators.
 They can raise the issue of the subsidization of Amazon and other big tech companies with their colleagues in Richmond and will be important allies should this case head to the State Corporation Commission.

-Now, Amazon and Dominion are both moving forward with plans for the site, with an anticipated transmission routing submission to the State Corporation Commission (SCC) for fall of this year.
-The route options proposed by Dominion can be viewed at dominionenergy.com/blackwellroad.
+Now, Amazon and Dominion are both moving forward with plans for the site, with an anticipated transmission routing submission to the State Corporation Commission (SCC) in early 2023.
+Multiple route options for transmission and distribution lines, and new substations, have been proposed by Dominion.
+They can be viewed at dominionenergy.com/blackwellroad.

 PEC has been closely following these developments and has a number of concerns, including a lack of transparency to the public.
 We submitted FOIA requests to the Town and County for correspondence related to the Amazon data center dating back to May 2020, which you can read here and here, respectively.